 - All light should be directed towards the property being served and not spill over onto neighboring properties or roads.

-- All security or exterior lighting fixtures for agricultural buildings and uses should fully shielded, meaning that no portion of the bulb should be visible, either through or below the fixture.
-Unshielded barn and pole lights can be major source of night-time glare and nuisance.
+- All security or exterior lighting fixtures for agricultural buildings and uses should be fully shielded, meaning no portion of the bulb is visible, either through or below the fixture.
+Unshielded barn and pole lights can be major sources of night-time glare and nuisance.

 - Motion detectors may be allowed to control security lighting; however, individual switches with timers are preferred.